Avalors/RISC-V-Team2/docs/logbooks/team_log.md

   - Main issues discussed during meeting:
     - In what order should do everything
     - Set a timeline
-    - Split roles, set what should be done individually, what should be done collectively
+    - Split roles, set what should be done individually, what should be done collectively (namely pipelining, cache & branch prediction)
     - Start tracking logbooks for team meetings
     - Meet 3 times a week to keep the momentum going for the project
+    - We decided to each individually test our own modules, Jihwan (in charge of the testbench) would mainly be focused on the integration for example.
+    - In terms of role allocation:
+        - Antoine: ALU
+        - Elson: Register File
+        - Ahmed: Control Unit
+        - Jihwan: Integration and integrated testbenching